Philip Hollobone: Burqas

 In February 2010, Hollobone described the wearing of burqas as like "going round wearing a paper bag over your head" and expressed his "huge sympathy" with those calling for a ban on the garments.
 He went on to say that he would refuse to speak with constituents wearing burkas if they came to see him, although he did not cite any examples of where this had happened in the past and he was told by the advocacy group Liberty that he could face legal action if he was to do so.

 On 30 June 2010, Hollobone introduced the Face Coverings (Regulation) Bill, which would regulate the use of certain facial coverings, including the burka, in public.
 However, his bill did not progress further towards adoption.

 Personal life

-He married Donna Cooksey in St John's church, Cranford in June 2001.
+Hollobone married Donna Cooksey in St John's Church, Cranford St John, North Northamptonshire in June 2001.

-They had a son named Thomas in June 2004 and a daughter named Emily in 2006 and lived in Barton Seagrave.
+They had a son, Thomas, in June 2004 and a daughter, Emily, in 2006 and lived in Barton Seagrave, North Northamptonshire.
 They separated in 2012 and divorced in 2013.
-Hollobone has played occasionally for Kettering Rugby Football Club in the past and served as a special constable with British Transport Police for six years until asked to resign in 2015 due to new rules about police officers taking part in politics.
+Hollobone has played occasionally for Kettering Rugby Football Club in the past and served as a special constable with British Transport Police for six years, until he was asked to resign in 2015 due to new rules prohibiting police officers from taking part in active politics.